aparna0522/Building-an-EdTech-Platform-Using-Microservices-and-Docker/README.md

-# Building an EdTech platform
+# Building an EdTech platform Using Microservices and Docker

 <h2>How to run this project?</h2>